 The fingerprint scanner is a significant improvement over PINs and pattern locks.
 It enables users to quickly and easily unlock their device in a fraction of the time it used to take.
 Unfortunately, there isn’t much else that implements this hardware feature other than some methods of payment.

-However with an app called Fingerprint Quick Action, you can re-map your fingerprint scanner to perform a variety of other functions.
+However, with an app called Fingerprint Quick Action, you can re-map your fingerprint scanner to perform a variety of other functions.
 After installing the app, the fingerprint scanner will still unlock your device as usual.
-However once your device is unlocked, you can use the fingerprint scanner to perform another functions such as launching a specific app or snapping a photo.
+But once your device is unlocked, you can use the fingerprint scanner to perform another functions such as launching a specific app or snapping a photo.

 Do you like the look of flagship devices like the Samsung Galaxy S8 and the LG G6?
 If so, you probably like the rounded edges of the screen.
 The soft, curved edges of the screen definitely give the phone a premium look, but to get it you’ll have to shell out quite a bit of cash.
 Fortunately, you can get the rounded edges on virtually any device by installing a simple app.